Everything You Need To Know About Songkran: Thailand's New Year Celebration

-Although Songkran has so much meaning and importance to the local Thai people, tourists are always more than welcome to join in the celebration.
-Just be prepared to get soaked because you can’t avoid it... so you must embrace it!
+Although Songkran has so much meaning and importance to the local Thai people, tourists are always more than welcome to join in the celebrations!
+Just be prepared to get soaked - you can’t avoid it... so you must embrace it!
 If you want to enjoy the wild scene, definitely go to any of the big cities like Bangkok, Chiang Mai, or Phuket.
 More tame experiences can be had, but not outside of your hotel or resort.
-As soon as you are in the streets, it’s fair game!
+As soon as you are on the streets, it’s fair game!

 How do you prepare?

 If you are ready to take on this amazing holiday and get involved in the chaos, it is best to be prepared for it!
 Be sure to get stocked up on all the water guns and buckets you’ll need.
 It’s also a good idea to wear colourful clothes to fit in with the local attire of the festivities.
 Wear protective eyewear if your eyes are sensitive to water, and if you’re hoping to bring a phone or camera make sure they’re waterproof or put them in a ziplock bag!